howardginsburg/AzureArcTraining/README.md

     7. On the Collect and Deliver tab
         - Click on 'Add data source' and select the items you're interested in collecting.

-## 9. Optional - Inventory and Change tracking
+## 9. Inventory and Change tracking

 1. Open your Azure Automation account in the Portal.
 2. Select the 'Inventory' blade.